Integrated Children's and General Nursing

 The theoretical component will be taught in the Trinity School of Nursing and Midwifery building, the main Trinity campus and in the Trinity Centre for Health Sciences in St. James’s Hospital.
 Teaching methods include lectures, tutorials, practical classes, clinical skills laboratories, group teaching, web-based learning and reflective workshops.

-In conjunction with the general nursing components of the course, students undertaking the Integrated children’s and general nursing course will also study the following:
+In conjunction with the general nursing components of the course (listed above), students undertaking the children’s and general nursing (integrated) course will also study the following:

 - Accident and Emergency nursing of infants and children within a family-centred framework